Top 8 reasons why Immigration New Zealand visa officers are interested in your personal bank accounts

 - It is possible that your employer has not been paying your PAYE to IRD on time, or may not have paid you your salary on time.
 This would mean that the employer may not be compliant with New Zealand employment law and thus this could have an impact on your further visa applications with the same employer.

 - Your visa officer will also investigate if you have actually received the salary as per your individual employment law agreement.
 If there are any discrepancies, then you and your employer both may have to justify the reasons.

 8. Being on a work visa but not in employment

 It is also possible that you were granted a work visa but then lost your job.
 You have an obligation to inform Immigration New Zealand if this happens to you.
 If you do not inform Immigration New Zealand and remain in the country, then you are in breach of your visa conditions.

 - Your visa officer will investigate if you have been in employment as per your visa conditions.
 Your bank statement will show clearly if you have not been working and earning a regular salary in coherence with your IRD summary of earnings report.

 We recommend that you consult a Licensed Immigration Adviser throughout your immigration journey in New Zealand until you become a New Zealand citizen.
 Whenever you are in doubt, it is good to consult a professional who has a holistic understand of various immigration laws and regulations.
 It is good to know than to repent.

-Book your free 30 minutes assessment meeting for Canada, Australia or New Zealand Immigration.
+Book your 30 minutes Immigration assessment meeting for Canada, Australia or New Zealand Immigration.
 You can find out your options and see if you are eligible to apply for a visa in your preferred destination country.